 The Job Shadow Program is your opportunity to enhance your recruitment strategy by hosting and connect with an Oregon State student in your workplace.
 In a day (or half-day), you will engage with current students on their journey to finding their own career path.

-For 2022-23, please make sure to check our timeline below for job shadows to ensure you meet the deadline for applications.
+For the 2024 program, please make sure to check our timeline below for job shadows to ensure you meet the deadline for applications.
 Unsure how to create a great job shadow experience?
 Check out our sample schedules for ideas.
 Questions?
 Contact firstname.lastname@example.org or 541-737-4480.

 Advice will vary by student and host, but generally a great job shadow experience is one that is educational and realistic.
 Students seek job shadows in order to gain a real-world perspective about a career they’ve had minimal exposure to.
 In order to help them make an informed career decision, the job shadow should be a realistic representation for what a typical day in the field is like.
 And, in addition to benefiting the student, the experience should also benefit the host.